-Tip: You can specify that formula fields contain unique entries.
-To do so, just turn on the Require unique values checkbox within the formula field's properties page.
+Tip: You can specify that formula fields must contain unique entries (that is, no two records may have the same value in that field).
+To do this, select the Require unique values checkbox within the formula field's properties page.
 This is handy for creating autonumbering.
-Or create a formula text type field that concatenates multiple fields to ensure that users don't enter duplicate records.
-(Please note that not all formula fields can be unique.
-If your formula references lookup or user fields, QuickBase won't let you make it unique.)
+Or create a Formula - Text type field that concatenates multiple fields to ensure that users don't enter duplicate records.

-In an If() function, you lay out a condition for QuickBase to examine and then you specify what the results should be depending on what QuickBase finds.
+In an If() function, you describe a condition for QuickBase to examine and then you specify what the results should be depending on what QuickBase finds.
 You separate the condition and arguments from each other with commas.
 The basic syntax of an If() function is as follows:

 Tip: Formula buffs also refer to this as an "If-Then-Else" statement.
 If is the condition.
 Then is what QuickBase should do if the condition is met.
 Else is what QuickBase should do if the condition is not met.

 For example, say you want your QuickBase application to let you know if any of your contacts are millionaires.
-To call out millionaires, you could use the following formula to populate a checkbox field called Millionaire:
+To call out millionaires, you could create a Formula - Checkbox field called Millionaire?, and use the following formula to populate it:

 Some other examples of formulas that employ the If() function:

 You want to...

 Use field type:

 If the value in the time field is greater than zero, then display the value in the distance field divided by the value in the time field.
 Otherwise, leave the field empty.
 (An empty field is called a null.)